 Round River’s current efforts in North America are in the Taku River of northwestern British Columbia, the North Slope and Southern Lakes of the Yukon Territory, the Rocky Mountains of Idaho, Montana and Wyoming, and the Sky Islands of Southern Arizona.
 In Africa, our work continues in the Okavango Delta of Botswana and expands to the Makgadikgadi-Nxai Pans.
 In South and Central America, our work is in the Aysén Region of Patagonia in Chile, the Mayan Mountains of Belize and the Pantanal of Brazil.
 In 2018 we began work in the Darhad Valley of Huvsgul Province, Mongolia.

-Today our conservation efforts in North America are focused in northwestern British Columbia, northern Yukon Territory, in the canyons and forests of Southern Utah, and the mountains of central Idaho and western Montana and Wyoming.
+Today our conservation efforts in North America are focused in northwestern British Columbia, the north slope and southern lakes of the Yukon Territory, the Sky Islands of southern Arizona, and the mountains of central Idaho and western Montana and Wyoming.